DevCycleHQ/cli/README.md

   ## map the values used in your code to the corresponding variable key in DevCycle
   variableAliases:
     "VARIABLES.ENABLE_V1": "enable-v1"
-  ## fully override the regex patterns used to match variables for a specific file extension
+  ## additional regex patterns used to match variables for a specific file extension
-  ## each pattern should contain exactly one capture group which matches on the key of the variable
-  ## make sure the captured value contains the entire key parameter (including quotes, if applicable)
   matchPatterns:
     ## file extension to override for, containing a list of patterns to use
     js: